martin-rohwedder/My-Weather-Application/README.md

 - Set day and night styling after current location sunrise and sunset data
 - Make settings slider for setting different settings.
 Eg. defining units, localization, and how much weather data you want.

+## Demo Application

+You can check out a demo of this application at [https://myweather.martin-rohwedder.dk](https://myweather.martin-rohwedder.dk/)